Optimistic Leadership in the Age of Uncertainty

 Don’t miss this intriguing webinar from HRDQ-U

-The Optimistic Leader | Managing Stress and Building Resilience During Uncertain Times
+The Optimistic Leader: Managing Stress and Building Resilience During Uncertain Times

-Optimistic Leadership: Tell them and mean it
+Optimistic Leadership: Tell Them and Mean It

-Your job for the rest of 2021 is to get into the habit of showing appreciation (authentically) to your co-workers.
+Your job for the rest of 2021 is to get into the habit of showing appreciation (authentically) to your coworkers.
 This will require you to actively seek out things that they are doing well.
 If your assistant does a stellar job, tell them so!
 Did your boss nail that difficult negotiation?
 Let them know it was awesome!
-Do you work remotely or have perhaps the toughest job of all — stay-at-home parent?
+Do you work remotely or have perhaps the toughest job of all – stay-at-home parent?
 No problem!
-Show gratitude to the front desk person or the folks in the mailroom, or the helpful sales clerk who went the extra mile.
+Show gratitude to the front desk person, to the folks in the mailroom, or to the helpful sales clerk who went the extra mile.
 These verbal reinforcements not only give them a little boost they may have needed, but you will actively be showing your gratitude for a job well done, whatever that may be.

 Optimistic Leadership: Make it a habit

-When you get in the habit of acknowledging these positive acts, you, yourself, will find that you feel better about your life and how full it is, rather than focusing on the things you don’t have.
+When you get in the habit of acknowledging these positive acts, you, yourself, will find that you feel better about your life and how full it is rather than focusing on the things you don’t have.
 There’s something to be said for the power of positive thoughts and actions.
-Try to show your gratitude toward your co-workers at least two or three times a week.
+Try to show your gratitude toward your coworkers at least two or three times a week.
 After a week, you’ll find you’re doing it more and more without even thinking about it.
 That’s the power of gratitude.
 It’s self-perpetuating.
 It’s an acquired taste but one that they will get used to.

 On a side note, be spontaneous and have a little fun

-Everyone wants to have fun at work—even though everyone defines “fun” a little differently.
+Everyone wants to have fun at work – even though everyone defines “fun” a little differently.
 Fun happens when people feel well-connected with a team where there’s mutual respect, open communication, acceptance of who people are, and everyone’s collaborating and working toward the same goal.
 When teams are working well together, it makes it easier to be spontaneous and have some fun – whether it’s a last-minute Football Friday party after a project launch, or a brief pause in the afternoon to tell stories and have a few laughs over topics that have nothing to do about work.
 Sometimes we all need a break from the seriousness of business.

 Optimistic Leadership: Some Ways to Show Employees How Much You Really Care